 For about 60% of back pain, the acute episode of back pain can be very severe for a few days or a week and then will often improve.
 By the second to fourth week, most people get better.
 The cause of this type of pain is usually injury to the muscles or ligaments.
 The remaining 40% of patients can have disabling pain flare without getting better, including disabling effects interfering with standing, sitting and walking, resulting in hospitalization and medicalisation.
 These patients usually have a spine disorder, involving nerves, discs and facet joints.
 The length of time between episodes of pain flare varies greatly from person to person, as does the length of each episode, the intensity of each episode, and how well each individual copes with the pain.

 Diagnosing Low Back Pain

-See your doctor lower back pain doctor to diagnose your condition.
+See your lower back pain doctor in Singapore to diagnose your condition.
 Tell him your complete medical history.
 It is important to identify the site of primary pain (maximum local pain site) as well as secondary pain (diffused, non-discrete pain).
 The physical examination may yield neurological signs with motor and sensory deficit.
-The backpain doctor / backpain specialist doctor will check for:
+The back pain doctor / back pain specialist will check for: